FabrizioMoggio/EdgeCloud/documentation/SupportingDocuments/API_Documentation/Traffic_Influence_API_Documentation.md

 | notificationAuthToken | string | Authentification token for callback API | No |

 #### PatchTrafficInfluence

+inherits from TrafficInfluence and restricts the access to certain parameters.
+Only some paramter can be indeed modified with the PATCH operation.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |